MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-hw-bluefruit-Feather.md

 ## Getting Started

 For first time setup the bootloader needs to be updated.
 This step is not required for future firmware updates.
+Plug the Bluefruit Feather device into a PC via the a micro-USB cable.

 1. Follow the [Adafruit](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/update-bootloader) instructions to update the bootloader.